vyges/vyges-ip-template/Developer_Guide.md

 #### 4. Windsurf (JetBrains AI Assistant)
 - Install Windsurf in your JetBrains IDE.
-- Open the repository and reference `.vyges-ai-context.json` for context.
+- Open the repository and reference `.vyges-ip-template.yml` for role-based context.
 - Use prompts like:
-  - "Generate SystemVerilog module following Vyges conventions from .vyges-ai-context.json"
+  - "Generate SystemVerilog module following Vyges conventions from .vyges-ip-template.yml"
   - "Analyze this project structure and suggest Vyges compliance improvements"
   - "Refactor this module to follow Vyges naming and structure conventions"
 - Best practices:
-  - Explicitly reference the AI context file
+  - Explicitly reference the `.vyges-ip-template.yml` configuration file
   - Use Windsurf's project-aware features
   - Leverage JetBrains IDE integration for better code generation

 #### 5. Custom LLM Integration
-- Copy relevant sections from `.vyges-ai-context.json`.
+- Copy relevant sections from `.vyges-ip-template.yml` and this Developer Guide.
 - Include Vyges conventions in your LLM system prompt.
-- Use the AI prompts from the context file.
+- Use the AI prompts from the documentation.
 - Example system prompt:
   - "You are an AI assistant for Vyges IP development.
-Follow these conventions: Use SystemVerilog for RTL, snake_case naming, required module headers, place RTL in rtl/, testbenches in tb/, use vyges CLI commands, follow metadata-driven generation from vyges-metadata.json."
+Follow these conventions: Use SystemVerilog for RTL, snake_case naming, required module headers, place RTL in rtl/, testbenches in verification/, use VyContext for development, follow metadata-driven generation from vyges-metadata.json, use role-based context from .vyges-ip-template.yml."
 - Best practices:
   - Include complete context in system prompts
-  - Use specific AI prompts from the context file
+  - Use specific AI prompts from this Developer Guide
   - Validate generated code against Vyges conventions
   - Iterate and improve prompts based on results

 ### AI-Assisted Development Workflow

 1. **Project Initialization**
-   - Use CLI for initial setup: `vyges init --interactive`
+   - Use VyContext AI assistant: "Initialize this project as a UART controller IP following Vyges conventions"
-   - Use AI to customize and expand: "Customize this project for a UART controller with APB interface"
+   - VyContext automatically handles metadata, directory structure, and initial files
 2. **RTL Development**
-   - Generate RTL with AI assistance: "Create UART controller RTL following Vyges conventions"
+   - VyContext generates RTL: "Create UART controller RTL following Vyges conventions"
    - Add features: "Add FIFO support to the UART controller"
 3. **Testbench Development**
-   - Generate testbenches: "Create SystemVerilog testbench for UART controller"
+   - VyContext creates testbenches: "Create SystemVerilog testbench for UART controller"
    - Advanced: "Generate cocotb testbench with coverage and assertions"
 4. **Documentation Generation**
-   - Generate documentation: "Generate README.md following Vyges documentation structure"
+   - VyContext generates documentation: "Generate README.md following Vyges documentation structure"
    - Architecture: "Create architecture documentation for UART controller"
    - Pinout: "Generate pinout table from interface definitions"
 5. **Validation and Quality Assurance**